jbk2/fakebook/SERVER_INFO.md

       - **ubuntu-deploy-site** Nginx container also routes to an index.html page displaying html mark up of [this repository](https://github.com/jbk2/ubuntu-setup-deploy).
 This html file is volume mounted into the nginx container from the host ubuntu users' root; `- ./ubuntu-deploy-site/:/var/www/ubuntu-deploy-site/`
-      - **portfolio-site** Nginx container also routes to a portfolio 'app', portfolio.bibble.com, simply an html page and it's accompanying styling assets.
+      - (**NOW NOW LONGER USED**)**portfolio-site** Nginx container used to serve a statis html page for portfolio.bibble.com, simply an html page and it's accompanying styling assets.
 Repo [here](https://github.com/jbk2/portfolio).
-This 'app' is served from a volume mounted into the nginx container from this directory,`- ./portfolio-site/:/var/www/portfolio-site/`, at the host ubuntu users' home.
+This 'app' was served from a volume mounted into the nginx container from this directory,`- ./portfolio-site/:/var/www/portfolio-site/`, at the host ubuntu users' home.
+NOW nginx routes portfolio-bibble.com to the full waldo-react app, which uses the waldo-rails API service.
   - **ubuntu-postgres-1**
     - image built from; docker hub's 'postgres:latest'
     - ECR repo URI; 964236740875.dkr.ecr.eu-west-3.amazonaws.com/fakebook-postgres:1.0